 The Star of the Supper

 The main attraction of Burns Night is the Burns Supper and the star of the supper is undeniably the haggis, the traditional Scottish "pudding" of boiled sheepskin stuffed with a savory blend of sheep's heart, liver and lungs, plus onion, oatmeal and spices.
-After opening remarks by the host and the recitation of the traditional Selkirk Grace, the haggis is brought out with great fanfare, sometimes accompanied by a parade of bagpipes.
+After opening remarks by the host and the recitation of the traditional Selkirk Grace, (see tweet below) the haggis is brought out with great fanfare, sometimes accompanied by a parade of bagpipes.

 Which brings us to everyone's favorite part of the night, the reciting of "Address to a Haggis."
 Written in the Scots language, like many of Burns' greatest work, "Address to a Haggis" is a humorous paean to the iconic Scottish dish, in which Burns scoffs at the high cuisine of France and Italy (which would "make a pig vomit") and praises the strength and virility of the haggis-fed man.